English Program Jacksonville University

 We understand that our majors have a diverse set of goals for their careers beyond JU, and our department tries to keep a variety of courses that will allow you to customize your major to suit those goals, whether you’d like to teach, continue onto grad school, law school, or enter the job market right away.

-If you are already a student, stop by the the Humanities division office in the Council building or dial x7102.
+If you are already a student, stop by the the School of Humanities office in the Council building or dial x7102.